 Ordered by hit rate, highest first.

-1. AdSense script loads on homepage but not article template
+1. AdSense script loads on homepage but not the article template

-A common scenario: you added the AdSense script to your homepage layout but the article uses a different layout that doesn’t include it.
-The article’s <ins> tag is there but the script never executed.
+A common scenario: you added the AdSense loader to your homepage layout, but the article uses a different layout that does not include it.
+The article’s <ins> tag is there, but adsbygoogle.js never executed.

-2. Article template wraps the ad slot in a CSS-collapsed container
+2. Article template wraps the slot in a CSS-collapsed container

-The slot exists in the DOM but its parent is display: none, width: 0, height: 0, or inside a tab/accordion that isn’t open.
-Homepage uses a different parent so the slot renders fine there.
+The slot exists in the DOM, but its parent is display: none, width: 0, height: 0, or inside a tab/accordion that is not open.
+The homepage uses a different parent, so the slot renders there.
+AdSense runs a width validation: if the responsive <ins> has no measurable space, it refuses to fill and the Console logs an adsbygoogle.js validation error such as No slot size for availableWidth=0.

 How to spot it: Inspect <ins class="adsbygoogle"> on the article → Computed → check width and height.
 If 0, the parent is collapsing it.
 Compare to the homepage version.

-3. Different ad unit IDs — only homepage’s is correctly configured
+3. Different ad-unit IDs — only the homepage’s is correctly configured

-You used different data-ad-slot values per template.
-The homepage’s was set up correctly in AdSense; the article’s value points to a slot that was deleted or never created.
+The two templates use different data-ad-slot values.
+The homepage’s was set up correctly in AdSense; the article’s points to a slot that was deleted or never created.
+A request to a non-existent unit can come back 403 or simply stay unfilled.

 How to spot it: